-Figure 44.
+Figure 41.
 ZD indoor map window

 - 5 In the indoor map window, click Choose File. - 6 After you select the floorplan file, click Upload.
-The indoor map window displays the selected floorplan file. - 7 Click Save. - 8 In the indoor map window, enter a device name in the Devices text box, and click Search.
+The indoor map window displays the selected floorplan file. - 7 Click Save. - 8 In the indoor map window, enter an existing device name in the Devices text box, and click Search.
 The indoor map window displays a device icon and device name pair.

-Figure 45.
+Figure 42.
 Adding a ZD icon to an indoor map floorplan

-9 Click and drag the device icon and device name pair to the required location on the indoor map floorplan.
+- 9 Click and drag the device icon and device name pair to the required location on the indoor map floorplan. - 10 Repeat for other ZD or AP devices, as required.
 Whenever you click the indoor map icon after saving, this is the indoor map you will see.